-Laura (Benjamin) Lollar is a Colorado Springs Facilitator and Communication Coach.
+Laura (Benjamin) Lollar is a Colorado Springs Facilitator, Sales and Communication Coach.
 She is Principal, Communicate Colorado LLC, a veteran-owned firm.
-For over 20 years, Laura has been a Colorado Springs facilitator for team building, strategic planning and partnering sessions.
+For over 20 years, Laura has been a Colorado Springs facilitator for for marketing summits, sales meetings, team building, strategic planning and partnering sessions.
 She also serves private individuals as a communication coach.
 Laura has worked with clients throughout Colorado, the U.S., Canada, Germany and Great Britain.
-Laura has coached executives, business owners, frontline managers and private individuals who appreciate her ability to listen, relate, empathize, strategize and develop their talents.
+She has coached executives, business owners, sales managers and private individuals who appreciate her ability to listen, relate, empathize, strategize and develop their talents.

-A few of Laura’s clients include Junior Achievement USA, LibDib Inc., Colorado Department of Transportation (CDOT), Paint Brush Hills Metropolitan District, the U.S. Army, Spectranetics, University of Colorado at Colorado Springs, Meeting Professions International, Society for Human Resources Management (SHRM), among many others.
+A few of Laura’s clients include Junior Achievement USA, LibDib Inc., Colorado Department of Transportation (CDOT), Paint Brush Hills Metropolitan District, the U.S. Army, Spectranetics, University of Colorado at Colorado Springs, Meeting Professions International and Society for Human Resources Management (SHRM) among many others.

-If you’d like to discuss Laura’s services as a Colorado Springs facilitator or communication coach, please send her a note.
+To discuss Laura’s services as a Colorado Springs facilitator, sales or communication coach, please send her a note.